Chemical Dependency Treatment: Partial Hospitalization, Intensive Outpatient Programs and Relapse Prevention Treatment

 As one becomes sober, it’s often difficult to access or discuss trauma and other factors that have contributed to the development of the addictive behavior.
 During phase two of treatment, after the individual has established some sobriety, it’s crucial to examine family relationships as well as past events that may continue to be directly or indirectly contributing to the maintenance of self-destructive behavior.

-Chemical Dependency often affects partners and families.
-People connected with the substance abuser may have a history of addiction, or unknowingly enable the addict through codependency.
+Chemical dependency often affects partners and families.
+People connected with the substance abuser may have a history of addiction, or unknowingly enable this individual through codependency.
 We understand that partners and family members may also need support, even if they are not necessarily found to be enabling.
 We recognize that in order to treat the addict, we need to treat the family/partner system that supports him/her and treat the denial or codependency that may be present in the system.
-At Harmony Place Monterey, we specialize in both addiction recovery and family/couples therapy, we work with the addict and his/her relational support system.
+At Harmony Place Monterey, we specialize in both addiction recovery and family/couples therapy; we work with individuals with addiction and his/her relational support system.

 Why Choose an Intensive Outpatient Program?

 An IOP or PHP supports the individual through the benefit of daily monitoring as a safety net for working on some of the difficult and complex issues that present in chemical dependency.
-Often residential or outpatient treatment is not sufficient.
-Transitional living can help move individuals out of their own potentially triggering environment for a period of time in order to establish a significant degree of sobriety in a safe and supportive surrounding.
+Sometimes, residential or outpatient treatment is not sufficient and in those cases, we do refer those clients to other treatment centers that do provide those services and level of care.
 Environmental stability is achieved at the same time the individual works to resolve major issues in one’s life, through intensive daily therapy, while making changes in lifestyle, friendships, and support systems.

 Harmony Place Monterey | The Best IOP Available